New to the Orcas?

 What is the Eastmoor Orcas Swim/Dive Team?

-The Orcas team is made up of Eastmoor members starting as young as age 4 who can safely swim a 25 Freestyle!
+The Orcas team is made up of Eastmoor members starting as young as age 4 who can safely swim a 50 Freestyle (meaning they can swim the full length of the pool without holding onto the wall or a lane rope)!
 Swimmers can race in the league until they turn 18.
-We race in the Denver Metro Swim League.
+Eastmoor is a part of the Denver Metro Swim League.

 When is the Team Season?

-Things get started in late May.
-Practices officially begin on Monday, May 20.
+Things get started in late May. .
 Practices are held weekday mornings and swim meets begin in June.
-The season ends with our A, B, and State meets and a team awards banquet on Saturday, July 20.
+The season ends with our A, B, and State meets and a team awards banquet.

 When are the Swim Meets?